pjssilva/NLPModelsAlgencan.jl/README.md

 ## Status

-At this point this is alpha software.
-It will only work with Julia 1.0 or later.
+At this point this is beta software.
+It will only work with Julia LTS or later.

 ## Prerequisites